michaelkonstantinou/yate-java/README.md

 ## Requirements

+For detailed setup instructions of .env, see the [Environment Setup Guide](./SETUP_ENV.md).

 > YATE is a research project, not an enterprise application.
 If your setup is not supported, please raise an issue and help us improve this tool

 The following libraries must be included in the **project under test**, in order for YATE to work